Alexander Gatsenko / Shutterstock

 In 1931, Ernst Ruska and Max Knoll from Berlin University built the first Transmission Electron Microscope, capable of magnifying to 400 power.
 At the time this was ground-breaking, far out shadowing the capabilities of standard light microscopes, although it pales in comparison to the power of current-day TEMs.
 It was not until 1986, over half a century later, that Ruska was awarded the Nobel Prize in the field of physics for his work in developing this trailblazing piece of technology.

 Later that same year, the scientific director of Siemens-Schuckertwerke, a Berlin-based electrical company, Reinhold Rudenberg purchased the patent for Busch’s design.
 Several years passed and in 1936 the noted physicist Bodo von Borries teamed up with Hemut Ruska and Rudenberg to further the potential applications of the TEM in different fields of science.
 Two years later, the first TEM was marketed to the scientific community by Siemens-Schuckertwerke.

-1940-1960: Lense quality and electron accelerator power increased, allowing for the improvement of imagine.
-Between 1931 and 1945 the theoretical resolution of TEMs increased to 2nm, surpassing that of the traditional brightfield, or light, microscope a hundred-fold.
-In 1959 Richard Feynman gave a speech at MIT, which is somewhat credited for spurring the progression of nanotechnology.
+Lense quality and electron accelerator power dramatically increased over this time period, allowing for the improvement of imaging.
+Between 1931 and 1945 the theoretical resolution of TEMs increased from sub-50 Angstrom (1nm=10 Angstrom units) to 2nm, surpassing that of the traditional brightfield, or light, microscope a hundred-fold.
+SEMs' resolution also increased from a starting point of 200 Angstroms - today, a standard resolution is around 10nm.

 Thousands of viral strains have been physically characterized, including the Hepatitis C virus which was first imaged in 2016 owing to the use of a TEM.
 As such, the electron microscope was and continues to be one of the greatest scientific breakthroughs in history.